 When you set out to write your own poem, jot down some cherished qualities about your mother.
 From these, chose one or two, and from there, construct a few lines.
 Use words that are dynamic and vivid.
 Find verbs and nouns that convey what you want to say.
 Consult a thesaurus or dictionary to help you as you create.

 Poetry for a Mother's Death

 When you are at a loss for words when the time comes to honor your mother's life at the time of her passing, take solace in the fact that poets from years ago have already put the words together for you.
+Use one of these options as sympathy poems for the loss of mother, to find comfort, or honor her memory.
 Find the poem that most speaks to your heart and use it as a fitting tribute.